 Bike team members are proficient in riding up and down hills and stairs, navigating off-road terrain and riding in bad weather.
 Training includes long endurance rides, short rides, obstacle courses, practical-based scenarios, night riding and bike maintenance.

-For more information about the Bike Team and its availability for community events, please email the Sheriff's Office.
+For more information about the Bike Patrol Unit and its availability for community events, please email the Sheriff's Office.

 Bike Safety Tips